About Us

 Principal Attorney

 Originally from the Great Plains (Nebraska), Wilder maintains a deep love of the outdoors and open space.
-Wilder is a certified forest therapy guide through the Association of Forest Therapy Guides and Programs and a vipassana meditator.
+Wilder is a certified forest therapy guide and mindfulness practitioner.
 When Wilder is not practicing law, you can find them hiking a trail or camping with their family and friends, usually somewhere in beautiful Northern California.

 Sal Andropoulos